davidtr1037/klee-rocq/README.md

     ../<klee-src-dir>
 make -j4
 ```
-To build our Rocq project, run the following command-line:
+To build our Rocq project:
 ```
 cd <klee-src-dir>/rocq
 make
 ```

+_Note: The current version was tested with LLVM 13 (and should work with earlier versions as well)._

 ## Usage
 Consider the following program: